andersonproductions/andersonproductions.github.io/src/content/work/seapoint-rc.md

 ---
-title: "Rugby - Seapoint Rugby Club"
+title: 'Rugby - Seapoint Rugby Club'
-pubDate: 2024-10-20
+pubDate: '20-10-2024'
-description: "I have worked time and time again with Seapoint Rugby Club, offering my services for Senior games and underage games.
-The pictures appear on the Seapoint website gallery, or you can click the links below for the respective galleries."
+description: 'I have worked time and time again with Seapoint Rugby Club, offering my services for Senior games and underage games.
+The pictures appear on the Seapoint website gallery, or you can click the links below for the respective galleries.'
-role: "Photography"
+role: 'Photography'
-tags: ["photo","sport"]
+tags: ['photo','sport']
 image:
-    src: "/2024/MarysvsSeapoint.jpg"
+    src: '/2024/MarysvsSeapoint.jpg'
-    alt: ""
+    alt: ''
 ---

 ## Full galleries on the Seapoint Website: